savonet/book/video.md

 ```

 which means that it operates on streams where both audio and video are in
-FFmpeg's internal raw format.
-In the above example this is working well because
+FFmpeg's internal raw format (`ffmpeg.audio.raw` and `ffmpeg.video.raw`).
+In the
+above example this is working well because

 - sources which decode audio from files such as `single` (or `playlist`) can
-  generate streams in most formats including FFmpeg's raw,
+  generate streams in most formats, including FFmpeg's raw,
 - the encoder we have chosen operates directly on streams in FFmpeg's raw format
   (because we use an `%ffmpeg` encoder with `%audio.raw` and `%video.raw`
   streams).